-Often misunderstood as being “caring or soft” or “feeling what other people feel,” compassion is not an emotion — it’s a state of mind, one one that allows us to understand where people are coming from, feel genuine concern, and take action to help them be successful.
-It’s also something we need to actively cultivate.
-We sat down with two extraordinary members of our LifeWork faculty to find out how — and why we can’t afford not to.
+Often misunderstood as being “caring or soft” or “feeling what other people feel,” compassion is not an emotion — it’s a state of mind.
+Compassion allows us to understand where people are coming from, feel genuine concern, and take action to help them be successful.
+It’s also something we can actively cultivate.
+We sat down with two extraordinary members of our Women Together faculty to find out how — and why we can’t afford not to.

 While attending high school, in Amman, Jordan, Uvinie Lubecki and Anna Kawar witnessed firsthand the pain and suffering caused by the ongoing Middle-East conflict — and they became determined to find solutions.

 After years of research and reflection, both independently came to the same conclusion: humans inherently seek connection with each other, individually and communally, and it is through compassion that this connection comes to fruition.
 Anna and Uvinie have come to define compassion as “understanding where people are coming from, feeling concern for them in a genuine way, and acting to help them be successful.”